objectuser/blog/content/posts/2017-09-19-where-rails-does-the-wrong-thing.md

 still wanted values like keys and dates to be parameterized for DB efficiency.

-A collegue pointed out that doing queries like this doesn't actually send parameter markers to the DB:
+A colleague pointed out that doing queries like this doesn't actually send parameter markers to the DB:

 ```